use-inkubator/Ecosystem-Grants/applications/counter-ink.md

 - Add batch transactions for multi-assets OTC trades and NFT support.

-Our long-term goal is to build a Parachain on DotSama that enables peer-to-peer OTC trades using XCM and ink!.
+Our long-term goal is to build a Parachain on DotSama (or use parathreads) that enables peer-to-peer OTC trades using XCM and ink!.
 This will create a decentralized and trustless platform for OTC trading, which is currently dominated by centralized exchanges.
-We may also explore the possibility of integrating with the EVM with Shiden.
-We're planning for this parachain to build a matching engine to aggregate orders and build a native orderbook dex that grows organically from OTC trades to aggregated liquiddity pools.
+We may also explore the possibility of integrating with EVM with Shiden/Astar, when cross VM will be enabled.
+We're planning for this parachain/parathread to build a matching engine to aggregate orders and build a native orderbook dex that grows organically from OTC trades to aggregated orderbook-inspired liquiddity pools.

-We are excited to continue working on our platform and bringing these plans to fruition.

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Bounty Program?** Medium / Twitter / Element / Announcement by another team / personal recommendation / **All of the above**
+**How did you hear about the Bounty Program?** Medium / Twitter / Element / Announcement by another team / personal recommendation / **All of the above.** We already are strong supporters of Substrate technology and want to contribute to this ecosystem by providing useful and simple usecases ready for adoption.

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
+- Work you have already done: see development status.
-- If there are any other teams who have already contributed (financially) to the project.
+- If there are any other teams who have already contributed (financially) to the project: none.